FALCON 5X:KEEPING THE SKY IN SUSPENSE: FROM ANNOUNCEMENT TO TEASER

 AIRBORN: the metaphysics of flight.

-SUN KING: the Franco-cultural mythos of radiance, lineage, and sovereign mastery.
+SUN KING: the French cultural mythos of radiance, lineage, and mastery.

 Each functioned as a narrative operating system, replacing sky-stock photography with idea-driven, culturally resonant aesthetics.
 They created intrigue, not information; anticipation, not explanation.

-Falcon’s presence in China expanded dramatically, not because the 5X shipped - it never did - but because the brand’s gravitational field changed.
+Falcon’s presence in China expanded dramatically because the brand’s gravitational field changed.
 The work reframed Dassault as the most culturally attuned, symbolically literate aviation brand in the region.

 In just a few years, Dassault Falcon Jet’s footprint in China expanded dramatically — 29 Falcon 7Xs in operation made it the brand’s second-largest market worldwide.